 The perceptual set theory refers to our habit of tending to see what we expect to see.
 People see things in a different light depending on what they are expecting to see.
 Humans are creatures of habit and you can use this to your advantage through your marketing strategy.

 Internet users tend to expect websites to play out in a certain way.
 In doing so, they will naturally look to follow the same paths and expect the same patterns, from the layout to the functionality.
 The same can be said for video content.
 This is the reason that each video format tends to follow a certain structure.
 We see common features in the most popular video series formats.
 It also extends to elements like CTAs.
-If they are positioned in the right places, where viewers are expecting them to be placed, then they are more likely to be engaged with.
+If they are positioned in the right places, where viewers are expecting them to be placed, then they are more likely to be engaged.

 Essentially people choose what they pay attention to, infer how it works and interpret what should be done next.
 Varying your content from the norm is good for helping you stand out, but varying too far from the norm will see a drop off in desired results.
 Whilst people enjoy new phenomena, they are also very fond of familiarity.

 Having studied what it is that influences people to make certain decisions, psychologist Dr Robert Cialdini discerned that there were 6 key principles of persuasion.
 These are reciprocity, consistency, consensus, liking, authority and scarcity.
 Using these techniques in the correct (and obviously ethical) manner can increase the chances that your audience will be swayed by your content.

 Here is a look at these models in a little more detail:

 People have an innate need to pay back what they have been given, even if it was intended as a favour.
 In the world of marketing, offering customers something can help access this feeling of reciprocity.
 For example, offering a freebie when people sign up can help them commit to your brand further down the line.
 Making the gift personal or exclusive can help bolster this feeling.